-The Foundation's allowance for credit losses for accounts receivable and the related activity are as follows:
+The Foundation's allowance for credit losses for accounts receivable and the related activity for the year ended December 31, 2024 are as follows:

-Beginning balance \$ • • • • •
+Beginning balance \$ 8,500

-Provision for credit losses 8,500
+Provision for credit losses Write-offs 12,500 (12,500)

-Write-offs

-Recoveries ····
+Recoveries

-Ending balance \$ 8 , 500
+Ending balance \$ 8,500

-RECEIVABLE FROM RELATED PARTY
+RELATED PARTY

-The Foundation made payments on behalf of Operator Relief Fund, Inc., a nonprofit organization with common management and some common board members with the Foundation.
-Neither organization has the power to appoint board members to the other organization.
+During the year ended December 31, 2024, the Foundation was reimbursed for payments made in the previous year on behalf of Operator Relief Fund, Inc., a nonprofit organization that previously shared common management and some common board members with the Foundation.
+An officer of the Foundation is currently a board member of Operator Relief Fund, Inc. Neither organization has the power to appoint board members to the other organization.